 - Focus on disinfecting items and surfaces that were in direct contact with the skin of the person with monkeypox, or often in the presence of the person with monkeypox, during isolation.
 Do not dry dust or sweep as this may spread infectious particles.

-- Linens can be laundered using regular detergent and warm water.
+- Linens can be laundered using regular detergent and hot water.
 Soiled laundry should be gently and promptly contained in a laundry bag and never ben shaken or handled in a manner that may disperse infectious material.
 It should not be mixed with laundry from other members of the household without monkeypox.

 Any soiled items should not be directly handled without proper protective equipment including mask and gloves.
 Clothing should be worn that fully covers the skin and should be washed immediately after cleaning.